Hank Snow: Musical beginnings

 After his mother's remarriage, she ordered a Hawaiian steel guitar and lessons, along with 78 rpm gramophone records.
 Initially, she forbade Snow from touching it, but later, she was amazed by his skill.
 He was soon playing for neighbours and others.

 Life at sea

 Photo of the Bluenose.
 Snow painted the schooner on cardboard winning 1st prize at the Lunenburg Fisheries Exhibition.

-In 1926, Snow worked on a fishing schooner as a "flunky" or cabin boy.
+In 1926, Snow worked on a fishing schooner as a cabin boy.
 The job was unpaid, but Snow was allowed to sell cod tongues and fish he caught.
 After one trip, he used his earnings to buy a guitar and chord book.
 In 1927 or 1928, he heard radio broadcasts of country artists like Vernon Dalhart and Carson Robison, which inspired him to sing and play for his crewmates.

 In August 1930, Snow's schooner nearly wrecked on Sable Island, but they were saved by a change in wind.
 Witnessing other vessels lost in the storm, he vowed to never return to sea.